Shawnee: State-recognized tribe

 The state of Alabama recognizes an organization, the Piqua Shawnee Tribe, as a state-recognized tribe under the Davis-Strong Act.
 Ohio does not recognize any Shawnee tribes or any other state-recognized tribes.
 Kentucky also has no mechanism for state-recognizing tribes.

 Unrecognized groups who claim Shawnee descent

-Numerous other groups claim Shawnee ancestry.
+Dozens of unrecognized organizations self-identify as having Shawnee ancestry.
 These organizations are not federally recognized tribes nor state-recognized tribes.

 The Absentee Shawnee Tribal Historic Preservation Office's Cultural Preservation Department wrote that "in our ancestral settlement areas including but not limited to Ohio, Kentucky, West Virginia, Indiana, [and] Alabama.
 In these areas, there are a number of people who claim Shawnee ancestry, this is not so much the concern as the fact that some of these individuals or groups use this claim to exploit Shawnee culture as a means of gaining opportunities for themselves from a public that is largely unaware of the vast divide that separates our tribal community politically and culturally from those of alleged Shawnee ancestry."